Dolby Digital: Channel configurations

-These configurations optionally include the extra low-frequency effects (LFE) channel.
-The last two with stereo surrounds optionally use Dolby Digital EX matrix encoding to add an extra Rear Surround channel.
+These configurations optionally include the extra low-frequency effects (LFE) channel, but only if at least three channels are present.
+The last two with stereo surrounds can optionally use Dolby Digital EX matrix encoding to add an extra Rear Surround channel, indicated via a 2-bit flag.

 Many Dolby Digital decoders are equipped with downmixing to distribute encoded channels to speakers.
-This includes such functions as playing surround information through the front speakers if surround speakers are unavailable, and distributing the center channel to left and right if no center speaker is available.
+This includes such functions as playing surround information through the front speakers if surround speakers are unavailable and distributing the center channel to left and right if no center speaker is available.
 When outputting to separate equipment over a 2-channel connection, a Dolby Digital decoder can optionally encode the output using Dolby Surround to preserve surround information.

-The '.1' in 5.1, 7.1 etc. refers to the LFE channel, which is also a discrete channel.
+The '.1' in 5.1, 7.1, etc. refers to the LFE channel, which is also a discrete channel.

 Applications

 Dolby Digital audio is used on DVD-Video and other purely digital media, like home cinema.
 In this format, the AC-3 bitstream is interleaved with the video and control bitstreams.